virtualjj/aws-s3-backed-cloudflare-static-website/README.md

 I've seen a lot of S3 static website projects that use [AWS CloudFront](http://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/Introduction.html) but not [Cloudflare](https://www.Cloudflare.com/) which is interesting.
 CloudFront is a terrific service but I think Cloudflare&mdash;especially the free version&mdash;has A LOT to offer and is probably more accessible for folks new to CDN (Content Delivery Network).
 If you are a diehard CloudFront supporter, at least agree with me that it's incredibly annoying having to wait at least 15 minutes to create or delete each CloudFront distribution.

-While it's tempting to get bogged down into the important details of security, application methodology, pipelines, etc. the main goal of this project is to help newcomers get started and expand from there.
+While it's tempting to get bogged down into the important details of security, application methodology, pipelines, etc. the main goal of this project is to help newcomers get started with static sites and Git then expand from there.
 I do sprinkle some security tidbits here and there but your security requirements will depend on your environment and threat model.

 Pull requests and feedback are always welcome so don't be shy!